 Notes:

-if the 2 arrays are built from different API, your object will probably not share the same
+- if the 2 arrays are built from different API, your object will probably not share the same

-the Set Object keep the objects references (no copy will be created on instantiation).
+.
+In this case, your Set should only contain the object’s id (to ensure unicity). - the Set Object keep the objects references (no copy will be created on instantiation).

 Bonus: console.table

-When working with array, you can debug your array in something much more nicer than console.log:
+When working with array, you can debug your array in something much more nicer than console.log

-console.table (you can click on the header to sort the data).
+(you can click on the header to sort the data).

 About the author